 Nr.
 Topics Times mentioned 1 New innovative curricula/educational methods/development of training courses 31 2 ICT - new technologies - digital competences 20 3 Regional dimension and cooperation 16 4 Cooperation between educational institutions and business 15 5 International cooperation, international relations, development cooperation 11 6 Quality Improvement Institutions and/or methods (incl. school development) 10

-The full list of topics is provided below:
+The full list of topics confirmed at the time of the training workshop planning is provided below: